ympek/floodsar/README.md

 In fact the program will look for the specified above keywords by splitting the file name at the places of the underscore character (`_`), therfore if your files do not come form the ASF RTC on demand processing just rename them to match the pattern above while keeping the appropite date, polarization and extension.

-The .csv file (provided using the `-h` parameter) with the river gauge data should have two comma-separated columns without any headder (no colum names).
+The .csv file (provided using the `-h` parameter) with the river gauge data should have two comma-separated columns without any header (no column names).
 The first column sould have a YYYYMMDD date of the observation and the second column should have a numerical value of the observation (water level or discharge), e.g:

 ```
 20150121,1.2